binadam1983/USERS/README.md

-A small project to demonstrate user registrations, logins, and logouts using Golang, JS, HTML, and CSS.
+A small project to demonstrate user registrations, logins, and logouts using Golang and MySQL, which in turn uses the following:

-It accomplishes that by using:

 - Gin framework
+- Uses Crypto to hash passwords before saving them to the database
-- JWTs
+- JWTs for user authentication/authorization
-- MySql
+- MySql for database
-- Custom middlewares for Logs(using 'logrus'), CORS, and Authentication/Authorization)
+- Custom middlewares for Logs(in JSON format using 'logrus'), CORS, and Authentication/Authorization)

 #TDD